Facilities and Classrooms

 - Nuclear Group Lab

-- Students working in the nuclear group lab engage in the development and construction of detectors for use in nuclear science experiments at the National Superconducting Cyclotron Laboratory (NSCL) at Michigan State University.
-They also analyze data from experiments carried out at the NSCL, determining properties of previously unstudied nuclei that are currently "off the chart" — the chart of nuclides, that is.
+- Students working in the nuclear group lab engage in the development and construction of detectors for use in nuclear science experiments at the Facility for Rare Isotope Beams (FRIB) at Michigan State University and the ATLAS facility at Argonne National Labs (ANL).
+They also analyze data from experiments carried out at the National Superconducting Cyclotron Labratory and ANL, determining properties of previously unstudied nuclei that are currently "off the chart" — the chart of nuclides, that is, and nuclei that are involved in heavy element formation in star mergers and supernovae.

 - Hope College is home to the Harry F. Frissel observatory, which houses a 12-inch Schmidt-Cassegrain